Internet Security Awareness Training: Coverage

-The training must focus on current threats specific to an organization and the impacts if that materializes as a result of user actions.
-Including practical examples and ways of dealing with scenarios help users know the appropriate measures to take.
-It is a good practice to periodically train customers of specific organizations on threats they face from people with malicious intentions.
+The training must focus on current threats specific to an organization and the impacts that materialize as a result of user actions.
+Including practical examples and ways of dealing with scenarios can help users learn the appropriate measures to take.
+It is good practice to periodically train customers of specific organizations on threats they face from people with malicious intentions.

 Coverage strategy for SAT should be driven by an organization's policy.
-It can help truly determine the level of depth of the training and where it should be conducted at a global level or business unit level, or a combination of both.
+It can help truly determine the level of depth of the training and where it should be conducted at a global level, a business unit level, or a combination of both.
 A policy also empowers a responsible party within the organization to run the training.

 Importance

 Studies show that well-structured security awareness training can significantly reduce the likelihood of cyber incidents caused by human error.
 According to the Ponemon Institute, organizations that implement regular security training experience up to 70% fewer successful phishing attacks.
 Additionally, a 2023 Verizon Data Breach Investigations Report found that 74% of breaches involve the human element, highlighting the need for continuous education.

-Employees are key in whether organizations are breached or not; there must be a policy on creating awareness and training them on emerging threats and actions to take in safeguarding sensitive information and reporting any observed unusual activity within the corporate environment.
+Employees are key in whether organizations are breached; there must be a policy on creating awareness and training them on emerging threats and actions to take in safeguarding sensitive information and reporting any observed unusual activity within the corporate environment.

-Research has shown that SAT has helped reduce cyber-attacks within organizations, especially when it comes to phishing, as trainees learned to identify these attack modes and give them the self-assurance to take action appropriately.
+Research has shown that SAT has helped reduce cyberattacks within organizations, especially when it comes to phishing, as trainees learned to identify these attack modes and give them the self-assurance to take action appropriately.

-There is an increase in phishing attacks, and it has become increasingly important for people to understand how to these attacks work, and the actions required to prevent these and SAT has shown a significant impact on the number of successful phishing attacks against organizations.
+There is an increase in phishing attacks, and it has become increasingly important for people to understand how these attacks work and the actions required to prevent them.
+SAT has shown a significant impact on the number of successful phishing attacks against organizations.

-Compliance Requirements
+Compliance requirements

 Various regulations and laws mandate SAT for organizations in specific industries, including the Gramm–Leach–Bliley Act (GLBA) for the financial services, the Federal Information Security Modernization Act of 2014 for federal agencies, and the European Union's General Data Protection Regulation (GDPR).

 Federal Information Security Modernization Act

-Employees and contractors in federal agencies are required to receive Security Awareness Training annually, and the program needs to address job-related information security risks linked that provide them with the knowledge to lessen security risks.
+Employees and contractors in federal agencies are required to receive Security Awareness Training annually.
+The program needs to address job-related information security risks linked that provide them with the knowledge to lessen security risks.